dotnet/docs-maui/docs/macios/privacy-manifest.md

 For the <xref:Foundation.NSUserDefaults> API, a reason code of `CA92.1` is required since the data accessed is only accessible to the app itself.
 Therefore, the `NSPrivacyAccessedAPICategoryUserDefaults` category with a reason of `CA92.1` was added at the end of the `NSPrivacyAccessedAPITypes` array.

 > [!IMPORTANT]
 > Once added to your project, the *PrivacyInfo.xcprivacy* file will need to be updated if there are any additional API usages from additional categories or additional reasons for usage.
-This will include adding a NuGet package or Binding project that calls into any of Apple’s [required reason APIs][https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api]
+This will include adding a NuGet package or Binding project that calls into any of Apple’s [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).

 ## Required reasons API usage in .NET MAUI

-The APIs in this section list C# .NET APIs that call the [required reason APIs][https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api], organized by category.
-If your app, SDK, or package code, calls any of the APIs from the lists, declare the reasons for their use in your privacy manifest file following the guidelines specified in Apple’s documentation on [Required Reasons APIs][RequiredReasonAPI].
+The APIs in this section list C# .NET APIs that call the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api), organized by category.
+If your app, SDK, or package code, calls any of the APIs from the lists, declare the reasons for their use in your privacy manifest file following the guidelines specified in Apple’s documentation on [Required reasons APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).

 > [!NOTE]
 > The following APIs are verified for .NET MAUI versions 8.0.0 and later.